Neet Bds Admission 2020

 - Total expenses:

-MBBS course fee in private colleges 70-80 Lacs (total package) even after NEET exam and on government decided fee.
-While BDS course fee in private colleges is only 8-10 Lacs (total package) making BDS degree course more economical.
+MBBS course fee in private colleges lies in the range of 70-80 Lacs (complete package) even after the NEET exam and on government decided fee.
+While the BDS course fee in private colleges is only 8-10 Lacs, making the BDS degree course more economical.

 A lot of equipment like an X-ray machine, ultrasound machine, lab diagnostics, etc., is required for clinical setup.
 An MBBS doctor can only do consultancy as private practice.
 However, after a BDS degree, there is an easy clinical set up as it requires two dental chairs (1.5 lacs each) for private practice.

 Therefore, summarizing the benefits of BDS degree: early-stage specialization, very economical in terms of BDS course fee, BDS course (PG) not challenging, and private practice/ clinical setup.